murshidazher/react-play/README.md

 - react-spring - for micro-interaction css animations using js.
 - [storybook](https://storybook.js.org/docs/guides/quick-start-guide/) - used for document the code and components.

+## Storybook Add-ons
+Packages that could be installed to give additional capabilities to storybook.

 ### Settings
 - add your own colors in `colors.js` file inside `utils`
 - `npm run storybook` to run storybook